joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 To be fair, some of this also applies at least partially to the world of services.
 There are "hacks" that can more quickly build your reputation -- at least among individuals.
 Price, visual branding, and certain forms of social proof are three of these "hacks" because they're signals that shortcut some of the normal work or time required for reputation-building.

 In the main, however, a reputation for a services business takes time to build.
 It's like a seed for a tree, which will take years to grow into something substantial, not a tomato plant that can grow to maturity in a few months.
-Reputations are built over years, not days or weeks[^I scarcely need mention they can be damaged much faster than they can be built].
+Reputations are built over years, not days or weeks[^I scarcely need mention they can be damaged much faster than they can be built.].
 Although it can occasionally happen faster, you should plan on at least 3 years of focused, disciplined effort to translate a specialization decision into a strong market reputation.

-## Standing on shoulders
+# Standing On Shoulders

 I did not invent the concepts of market position and specializing.
 Far from it!
 These concepts were formalized decades ago, and have been around in some less well defined form for much longer.
 Others, noted in the Bibliography, have written very useful books that are well worth reading if you're a student of marketing or wanting to understand a variety of perspectives on positioning.

-I wrote this book because nobody else has explained exactly how specialization, market position, and expertise relate to each other within the domain of solo practitioners or small shops who provide technology consulting services[^Though David C. Baker has written an excellent, slightly more general-purpose treatment of positioning and expertise in his _The Business of Expertise_.].
+I wrote this book because nobody else has explained exactly how specialization, market position, and expertise relate to each other within the domain of solo practitioners or small shops who provide technology consulting services[^Though David C. Baker has written an excellent, more general-purpose treatment of positioning and expertise in his _The Business of Expertise_.].
 Taking advantage of these three concepts can transform your business, and so a book that addresses them within the specific context of a business like yours needed to exist.

-## Chapter Summary
+# Chapter Summary

 I won't hunt you down and yell at you if you conflate specialization and market position, but it's useful to distinguish them just like it's useful to distinguish between any cause-effect pair.
-Specialization is the decision you make, time and discipline are the nutrients to that decision, and a desirable market position is the ultimate outcome of those two other ingredients.
+Specialization is the decision you make, time and discipline are the nutrients to that decision, and a desirable market position is the ultimate outcome of those two ingredients.